-1. DISTRICT WELLNESS COMMITTEE.
+I. DISTRICT WELLNESS COMMITTEE.

-The Superintendent, in consultation with Food Service Director and School Nurse will facilitate development of updates to the District Wellness Policy, subject to School Board approval, and will oversee compliance with the policy.
+The Superintendent, in consultation with the Wellness Committee, will facilitate development of updates to the District Wellness Policy, subject to School Board approval, and will oversee compliance with the policy.
+In addition, the Superintendent shall designate a Building Wellness Coordinator to help ensure compliance with this policy at the building level.
+Additionally, the Wellness Committee is charged with making recommendations relative to the objectives and requirements of Board policy IMAH, Daily Physical Activity.

-The Superintendent shall convene a representative "Wellness Committee", whose functions will include review and recommendations regarding implementation of and updates to this policy, and establishment of specific goals for nutrition promotion, education and physical activity.
+The Superintendent shall convene a representative "District Wellness Committee" (or "Wellness Committee"), whose functions will include review and recommendations regarding implementation of and updates to this policy, and establishment of specific goals for nutrition promotion, education and physical activity.

-The Superintendent or his/her designee shall serve as the Chairperson of the Wellness Committee, and shall maintain an updated roster of persons serving on the Committee.
+The Superintendent or his/her designee shall serve as the Chairperson of the District Wellness Committee, and shall maintain an updated roster of Building Wellness Coordinator and other persons serving on the Committee.

-The Wellness Committee shall meet no less than three times per school year.
+The District Wellness Committee shall meet no less than three times per school year.

-The Wellness Committee should represent the diversity of the community, and to the extent feasible include the Superintendent or her/his designee, food service director, school nurse, PE Teacher, paraeducator, parent, and community member.
-Students will also be consulted with when appropriate.
+The District Wellness Committee should represent the diversity of the community, and to the extent feasible include the Superintendent or her/his designee, the Food Services Director, Building Wellness Coordinator, parents, students, physical education teachers, health education teachers, school counselors, school administrators, a school board member, outside health professionals, individual school building representatives, and members of the public.